Who Is Eligible to Apply for Asylum?

 If you are applying for asylum and want to travel outside the United States, you must receive advance permission before you leave the United States in order to return to the United States.
 This advance permission is called Advance Parole.
 If you do not apply for Advance Parole before you leave the country, you will be presumed to have abandoned your application with USCIS and you may not be permitted to return to the United States.
 If you obtain advance parole and return to your country of feared persecution, you will be presumed to have abandoned your asylum request, unless you can show compelling reasons for the return.
 If your application for asylum is approved, you may apply for a Refugee Travel Document.
 This document will allow you to travel abroad and return to the United States.

 If you or someone you love is hoping to be granted asylum, you'll first need to understand eligibility criteria.
-Immigrations laws can change rapidly and it is always important to understand the current law and also have a legal advocate on your side.
-The best way to accomplish these goals is by getting a free immigration attorney match today at no obligation.
+Immigration laws can be difficult to understand it is always important to understand the current law and also have a legal advocate on your side.
+Get a head start today and contact an immigration law attorney near you.

 Contact a qualified immigration attorney to help you with asylum-related issues.